JhovanEscobidal/starter-workflows/README.md

 ### Directory structure

 * [ci](ci): solutions for Continuous Integration workflows
-* [deployments](deployments): solutions for Deployment workflows
+* [deployments](deployments); solutions for Deployment workflows
 * [automation](automation): solutions for automating workflows
 * [code-scanning](code-scanning): solutions for [Code Scanning](https://github.com/features/security)
 * [pages](pages): solutions for Pages workflows
 * [icons](icons): svg icons for the relevant template

-Each workflow must be written in YAML and have a `.yml` extension.
-They also need a corresponding `.properties.json` file that contains extra metadata about the workflow (this is displayed in the GitHub.com UI).
+Each workflow must be written in YAML and have a  yml  extension.
+They also need a corresponding  properties.json file that contains extra metadata about the workflow (this is displayed in the GitHub.com UI).

-For example: `ci/django.yml` and `ci/properties/django.properties.json`.
+For example:  ci/django.yml and  ci/properties/django.properties.json.

 ### Valid properties

-* `name`: the name shown in onboarding.
-This property is unique within the repository.
-* `description`: the description shown in onboarding
-* `iconName`: the icon name in the relevant folder, for example, `django` should have an icon `icons/django.svg`.
+ — name : the name shown in onboarding.
+This property is unique within the repository. description.
+The description shown in onboarding icon Name :  the icon name in the relevant folder, for example, djang should have an icon icons/django.svg .
 Only SVG is supported at this time.
-Another option is to use [octicon](https://primer.style/octicons/).
-The format to use an octicon is `octicon <<icon name>>`.
-Example: `octicon person`
-* `creator`: creator of the template shown in onboarding.
-All the workflow templates from an author will have the same `creator` field.
+Another option is to use |[octicon]|(https://primer.style/octicons/).
+The format to use an octicon is octicon << icon name: -->>.
+Example: action person creator creator of the template shown in onboarding.
+All the workflow templates from an author will have the same creator field.
-* `categories`: the categories that it will be shown under.
+* categories : the categories that it will be shown under.
 Choose at least one category from the list [here](#categories).
 Further, choose the categories from the list of languages available [here](https://github.com/github/linguist/blob/master/lib/linguist/languages.yml) and the list of tech stacks available [here](https://github.com/github-starter-workflows/repo-analysis-partner/blob/main/tech_stacks.yml).
 When a user views the available templates, those templates that match the language and tech stacks will feature more prominently.

 ### Categories
 * continuous-integration